Soft Ride Ice Spas might just be the answer to your horse’s lameness or poor performance issues.

 For years, competitors soaked their horses’ feet in buckets to ice their legs.
 Buckets tumbled, horses sat back on their ties, and wrecks ensued.
 The Soft Ride Ice Spa safely secures to a horse’s leg, and is easy to clean for use on multiple horses, unlike large public salt-water spas commonly offered by larger facilities.

 Soft Ride Ice Spas are only available through your veterinarian or direct from softrideboots.com, and they ship worldwide from Houston, Texas.
-Follow The Team Roping Journal on Facebook, Instagram, Pinterest, and SnapChat to see the boots in action all year long on the best horses in the business.
+Follow The Team Roping Journal on Facebook and Instagram to see the boots in action all year long on the best horses in the business.

 Pro Tip for Soft Ride Ice Spas: